mark-baumann/drink-together/README.md

 UI:
-- [ ] Profile Tab with abbility to change account data
+- [ ] Profile Tab with abbility to change account data also the actual promille value

-Messages:
-- [ ] Read and Write Data to User

-Promille Value:
-- [ ] Highest Promille Value
-- [ ] Actual Promille Value